On-demand moving service Bellhops grows 5X year-over-year, brings the sharing economy to middle America

 - BellhopsMoving help, on-demand.
 130+ cities and growing.

 Close to 50m Americans move every year, and 3/4 (37m) are 'do-it-yourselfers'.
-Not because they want to do it themselves, but because they are price conscious and don't have an alternative in between begging friends to help or going through the hassle/cost of booking a traditional moving company.
+Not because they want to do it themselves, but because they are price conscious and don't have an alternative to begging friends for help or going through the hassle/cost of a traditional moving company.

 Bellhops is a tech-based, on-demand platform for moving help that provides a national, branded workforce of college students to help you move easily and affordably.
 Serving 130+ cities and growing.